gecos-team/cookbook-conf/README.md

 Description
 ===========

-This cookbok install a policy of shares (network shared directories) to a specific user of a node.

-The cookbook ships the policies and install a script into the node that will make the shares availables by the user.
+This cookbok install resources and providers to manage configuration files.

+You can add the recipe `conf` to a node _runlist_, so all the recipes from that runlist can use the resources and providers.

 Requirements
 ============

 Attributes
 ==========

-* `node['user']` - Name of the user to apply the policies
-* `node['shares']` - List of shares and mount points

 Usage
 =====